Amid calls to reopen the economy as the Covid-19 pandemic still rages, Herman Melville’s novel remains a potent political allegory.

 Ishmael’s desires stem as much from his lack of funds as they do from the ocean’s intoxicating allure.
 He must go to sea as a sailor rather than as a passenger because “to go as a passenger you must needs have a purse, and a purse is but a rag unless you have something in it.”
 The novel’s first chapter, “Loomings,” contains further reflections on the labor relations of whaling which solidify its status as an anatomy in Frye’s definition.
 For example, as Ishmael explains why he prefers to go to sea as a sailor rather than as a passenger, he cites the “wholesome exercise and pure air of the forecastle deck.”
 “For as in this world,” Ishmael continues,

-Though Ishmael’s invocation of the “Pythagorean maxim” may remind some readers of their high school geometry class, conjuring images of right triangles, Pythagoras’s maxim is distinct from his theorem.
+Though Ishmael’s invocation of the “Pythagorean maxim” may remind some readers of high school geometry, conjuring images of right triangles, Pythagoras’s maxim is distinct from his theorem.
 As the Norton edition of Moby Dick notes, the maxim recommends avoiding beans because they cause flatulence.
 The wind from astern, in other words, is a fart.
-From here, Ishmael deftly pivots to reflecting on the class relations of the crew, musing that on a ship, as in many other affairs, it is the common people that determine the course of things, their leaders’ pretensions notwithstanding.
-This combination of low bodily humor with a class analysis of whaling ships epitomizes the anatomy’s satirical ambitions.
+From here, Ishmael deftly pivots to reflecting on the class relations of the crew, musing that on a ship, as in many other affairs, the common people determine the course of things, their leaders’ pretensions notwithstanding.
+This combination of low bodily humor with a class analysis of whaling ships epitomizes the anatomy’s satirical sensibility.

 One of these facts is the extreme danger entailed by the whaling enterprise.
 The perils of life aboard a whaling vessel are the subject of the macabre and sardonic reflections contained in the chapter “The Hyena” in which Ishmael writes his will in order to assuage his anxiety at the constant threat of death, an impulse we see reflected today in the rush by healthcare workers and others to get their affairs in order.
 As outbreaks of Covid-19 mount in tandem with the nascent reopening of the economy, it is easy to see the appeal of the “desperado philosophy” Ishmael describes in “The Hyena,” which he sums up as, “here goes for a cool, collected dive at death and destruction, and the devil fetch the hindmost.”